2006 European Grand Prix: Qualifying

-The qualifying session was affected by a red flag situation appearing on the timing monitors with 3½ minutes left.
+The qualifying session was affected by a red flag situation appearing during Q1 with 3½ minutes left on the timing monitors.
 Unfortunately, this was due to a software glitch in the timing system, and the session was quickly restarted.
-Christian Klien felt that he lost out through it, having abandoned a lap thinking it would not count.
-Initially Jacques Villeneuve was outside the top 16, however the time for his lap (which he continued on during the red flag) was later recalled and placed him 7th in the session.
+Jacques Villeneuve initially finished outside the top 16, but his time, set on a lap which he finished during the red flag, was reinstated.
+This placed him 7th in the session.
+Christian Klien had abandoned his lap, thinking it would not count, and he felt to have lost out through it.